agafonovmak/pipe_rocket/README.md

 ```
 ## Methods

-All api methods returns Pipedrive::Entity heir objects.
+All api methods returns PipeRocket::Entity heir objects.
 They have attr_accessor methods for all fields, returned by API.
 Custom fields can be accessed by their name(not key) or by name specified in CUSTOM_FIELD_NAMES.

 Via Pipedrive class you can work with the following models:
  - deals